Fibro Parenting: Chores for Kids?

 Chores for Kids

 Each room that is part of the chores has a checklist that contains daily and weekly chores.
 This eliminates any miscommunication about what is to be cleaned.
-The daily chores are done, well, daily.
+The daily tasks are done, well, daily.
 Each Thursday, the kids must complete the daily AND weekly chores.
-The weekly chores use to be required each Friday, but that cuts into their weekend time.
+The weekly chores used to be required each Friday, but that cuts into their weekend time.
 (I’m just as eager to start the weekend as they are.)
 Thursdays are better for this.

 Allowances for Each Kid